 Processing the FAFSA

-The PDF FAFSAs go to the FAFSA processor for data entry and then to the CPS.
+The PDF FAFSA forms go to the FAFSA processor for data entry and then to the CPS.
 Applications that are signed and submitted online go directly to the CPS.
-If a web applicant indicated she would sign electronically later or send a paper signature page, her FAFSA goes to a signature hold file for up to 14 days.
+If a web applicant indicated he or she would sign electronically later or send a paper signature page, his or her FAFSA information goes to a signature hold file for up to 14 days.
 If some type of signature is not received in that time, the application will be sent to the CPS but will be rejected; it won’t be processed again until a signature is received.

 The CPS uses application data to calculate the EFC and to match against several databases: NSLDS, the Department of Defense, the Department of Justice, the SSA, and the Department of Veterans Affairs, as well as the Department of Homeland Security’s database of noncitizens and the Selective Service System registration database.